serejke/solana-place/README.md

 Lock recently-changed pixels for N seconds, or charge more SOLs to change them.

 Integrate with NFTs: owner of a pixel can receive royalty fees when his/her pixel is changed.

-# Feedback

-Join our [Discord](https://discord.gg/eSvvbHe86R) with feedback, suggestions and contributions!

-Follow us on [Twitter](https://twitter.com/place_solana) to be notified on the updates.